Lumi-supercomputer/lumi-userguide/docs/storage/index.md

 ## LUMI network file system disk storage areas

-On LUMI there are several network based disk storage areas.
+On LUMI, there are several network-based disk storage areas.
 An overview is provided in the tables below.
 Please familiarize yourself with the characteristics of the hardware partitions before using the different storage areas.